Optional volunteer duties within 3 months of attendance

 - Light office duties e.g. computer work, filing, photocopying, scanning, assisting coordinator especially in the days leading up to a weekend camp & training day.

-Optional volunteer duties after 3 months of membership (i.e. committed Grower)
+Optional volunteer duties after 3 months of attendance

-- Offer to be the understudy for roles of Group Recorder, Organiser, Treasurer or Centre Coordinator.
+- Offer to be the understudy for roles of Group Recorder, Organiser, Sponsor, Treasurer, Centre Coordinator or other tasks.

-- Offer your spoken GROW testimony in group or as a written submission for the bulletin.
+- Offer your spoken GROW testimony in the group or as a written submission for the bulletin.

 - Write interesting and encouraging articles for the bulletin